Playing at the skill level that fits you best not only gives you a better experience, but it makes for a better game overall.

 I have a thorough understanding of rules.

-I can pass at a level 1 – Most of my passes get to the setter so they can set to 1 hitter.
+I can Pass at a Level 1: Most of my passes get to the setter so they can set to a hitter.

 I enjoy playing in games where there’s a set position for the setter and each person on the team gets a chance to be setter.